 Pro bono (free of charge) work

-I allocate 25% of my professional time to representing deserving or vulnerable clients free of charge.
-For the first half of calendar 2017, that budget has already been consumed.
+I allocate around a quarter of my working time to representing deserving or vulnerable clients free of charge.
+For the second half of calendar 2017, that budget is already committed.

-I have a range of very affordable fixed fees for dismissal cases.
-Details are available upon request.
+I have a range of very affordable fixed fees.*

-Most often I work by telephone consultation which enables me to keep my fees at a fraction of my legal colleagues and almost all of my clients, whether employers or an employees, find this much more convenient and certainly quicker than face to face meetings.
-I have never once found telephone consultations to be less useful than physical meetings.
-I also have a range of inexpensive fixed fees for various stages of legal actions such as unfair and unlawful dismissal and for liability or recovery of statutory and contractual entitlements.
+Most of my consultations are by telephone which enables me to keep my fees at a fraction of my former legal colleagues and almost all of my clients, whether employers or an employees, find this more convenient than face to face meetings.
+I have never once found telephone consults to be less useful than physical meetings.
+I also have a range of inexpensive fixed fees for various stages of actions such as for unfair dismissal and for recovery of statutory and contractual entitlements or denied contractual benefits.
+Please read the fine print at the bottom of this page.

 My fees are ordinarily fully tax deductible for both employees and employers.
-The fee for my standard telephone consultation of an hour is $250 plus GST ie $275 ($280.95 if paid by credit card or PayPal because of the credit card company’s surcharge) and is conducted by telephone which has a number of benefits for a client including convenience.
-It is very unusual for a client to express a preference for a face to face meeting, although such consultations are available if required and justified, but they are slightly dearer.
-I also offer a brief telephone consultation for up to 30 minutes for a fee of $125 plus GST (ie $137.50), ($140.63 if paid by credit card or PayPal) but it is not available if there is any reading to be undertaken, and caution should be exercised when booking a brief consult because more often than not it is difficult to solve an employment legal issue in that time.
-However that is a matter entirely for you to judge.
+The fee for my standard telephone consult of up to an hour is $250 plus GST ie $275 ($281.35 if paid by credit card).
+Physical meetings are available upon request if justified.
+I also offer a brief telephone consult for up to 30 minutes for a fee of $125 plus GST ie $137.50, ($140.83 if paid by credit card) but it is not available if there is any prior reading to be undertaken, and caution should be exercised when booking a brief consult because it is often difficult to resolve a fair work issue in that time.
+However the choice is a matter entirely for you.

-Subject to that rider, I will provide a summary of the legal options which are open to a client during the consult, together with an analysis of the prospects of success, the risks and the likely costs.
-I challenge anyone to find better value for money in the legal system.
+Subject only to that rider, I will provide a summary of your options during the consult, together with an analysis of the prospects of success, any risks, and the likely costs if further action is required, for example a demand or the preparation of any documents such as an unfair dismissal application.
+I challenge anyone to find better value for money in the fair work system.
+Fully receipted tax invoices are of course provided.

 Telephone consultations are available between 8 am and 5 pm every day except Saturdays.
 Sundays are very popular with employers and employees for obvious reasons.